nic-dgl103/CSS-Box-Model/README.md

 # Exercise 5

 ## Objectives
-ractice working with the CSS box model to create some typical web card layouts.
+Practice working with the CSS box model to create some typical card layouts.

 ## Instructions
 Remember to: